oksent-dev/plate_detection/README.md

 ## License

-This project is provided for educational and research purposes.
+This project was done for educational and research purposes.